-Alternative C would remove 15 structures that may be utilized for nesting by some migratory birds.
+Alternative C would replace or extend one bridge structure on County Road 278.
+Alternative C would also remove 17 other structures that may be utilized for nesting by some migratory birds.
 Alternative C may also create future habitat for migratory birds by construction of the proposed span bridge that would be located over County Road 154.
-Alternative C would remove approximately 143 acres of cropland that may be suitable foraging habitat for some migratory birds.
+Alternative C would remove approximately 145 acres of cropland that may be suitable foraging habitat for some migratory birds.
 No trees large enough to provide nesting habitat for bald eagles were observed.